VOCC/vocc/README.md

    `cd vocc`
 4. Install dependencies
    `yarn`
 5. Start the application
    `yarn start`

-## Making Changes
+## Contributing

+If you notice a bug, please create an issue!

+If you're looking to contribute code, please look at the Projects tab to see some of the ongoing development for this project and find an issue to look at.

 See https://help.github.com/en/articles/configuring-a-remote-for-a-fork to configure your own fork of this repo.